StillKonfuzed/NewsGrabber/README.md

-# NewsGrabber
+# NewsGrabber Bot
-News Grabber Bot
+News Grabber Bot with API.

+>Tired of manually copy, pasting and stealing news from various popular sites to your own news app and website?
+Tired of uploading news and its images from badly coded admin panels ??
+Tired of paying for different news apis and still not getting the full news content??
+Worry no more!
+News grabber automates all the process and all you need to do is rela.. ok too advertisement, lets get to point>>

-The news grabber bot grabs news from popular sites and provides the news data in json format.
+The news grabber bot grabs news from popular sites and provides a cleanly written API.
-Json data includes news title,image,content and source link to the news.
+API response is always Json data ,  that includes news Title,Image,Content and Source link to the news.

-Api & Docs is available at : https://stillkonfuzed.in.net/NewsGrabber/
+Noob friendly Api & Docs is available at : https://stillkonfuzed.in.net/NewsGrabber/

 # Here is a quick demo of grabber working live.
 POST/GET link : https://stillkonfuzed.in.net/NewsGrabber/grabber/gsmarenaNewsGrabberDemo